-I’ll be posting a long overdue review of the Fujifilm X100T soon.
+I’ll be posting a long-overdue review of the Fujifilm X100T soon.
 Yes, I know it’s very late to the party, but I’ve been meaning to do it for a while.

 To go along with it, here’s a collection of sample images shot with the X100T.
 My hope is that they give a sense of how the X100T performs under various conditions and with different types of shots.
 Things like different lighting conditions, at different ISOs and apertures, how much lens barrel distortion there is or isn’t, how to handles macro close-ups and landscapes, and that sort of thing.

 TheFujifilm X100T has a 16.3MP APS-C sized sensor that Fujifilm calls its X-Trans CMOS II sensor.

-Images and product information from Amazon PA-API were last updated on 2021-11-30 at 18:22.
+Images and product information from Amazon PA-API were last updated on 2023-12-08 at 13:46.
 Product prices and availability are accurate as of the date/time indicated and are subject to change.
 Any price and availability information displayed on Amazon Site at the time of purchase will apply to the purchase of this product.